moderato-app/talk/README.md

 it isn't our primary concern.
 As it stands, the site performs optimally on desktop browsers based on the Chromium Engine, with certain limitations on browsers such as Safari.

+# Roadmap

+- [x] Google TTS
+- [x] Google STT
+- [x] OpenAI Whisper STT
+- [x] Setting language, speed, stability, etc
+- [x] Choose voice
+- [x] Docker image
+- [x] Server Side Events(SSE)
+- [ ] More LLMs other than ChatGPT
+- [ ] Download and import text history
+- [x] Download chat MP3
+- [ ] Prompt template

 # Contributing

 We're in the midst of a dynamic development stage for this project and warmly invite new contributors.

+Doc for contributing will be ready soon.

 # Credits